Bira/octopus-carnival/_drafts/wir-mm2-4e-slaughterstone-construct.md

 Slaughterstone Constructs are the dwarven answer to this problem.
 They're defensive siege engines built for the singular purpose of making sure the only ones who die are the invaders.
-Their intended usage is that you set them loose on a tunel and watch them run through it while turning everyone inside into a fine pink mist.
+Their intended usage is that you set them loose on a tunel and watch them run through it while turning everyone inside into chunky salsa.
 Their extreme toughness and strength means not many armies can stand up to them even in more open field.

 Creating a proper slaughterstone construct is quite difficult.
 To sculpt the